HomeFree FormsRent Increase NoticesRent Increase Notice

 A Private Eye Reports™ service trusted by landlords, property managers, and attorneys.

-Legal Disclaimer: This New York City rent increase notice template is provided for general informational purposes only and does not constitute legal advice.
-New York City rent increase rules (New York Real Property Law § 226-c (Housing Stability and Tenant Protection Act of 2019); NYC Good Cause Eviction Law (Local Law 49 of 2024)) govern notice periods, rent caps (if any), and service requirements.
+Legal Disclaimer: This New York City rent increase notice template is provided for general informational purposes only and is not legal advice.
+New York City rent increase rules (New York Real Property Law Sections 226-c and 223-b (Housing Stability and Tenant Protection Act of 2019), the Good Cause Eviction law (L. 2024), and the NYC Rent Guidelines Board annual order) govern notice periods, rent caps (if any), and service requirements.
 State and local law may change.
-For New York City guidance, visit nysenate.gov/RPP/226-C. Consult a qualified New York City landlord-tenant attorney before relying on this form.
+For New York City guidance, visit nysenate.gov.
+Consult a qualified New York City landlord-tenant attorney before relying on this form.